AWS CLI With Wasabi

 }

-Open the config file in the .aws Add a line profile line at the end of the config file like this at the end of the file:
+1. Open the config file in the .aws directory.
+Add a profile line at the end of the configuration file, as shown below.

 [profile wasabi]

-Once you have a profile created, follow the instructions detailed on the plugin's git page located here:
+3. Once you have a profile created, follow the instructions detailed on the plugin's git page.

 Example: